 Phishing scams are one of the most common tricks used by fraudsters to get hold of banking details.

 These cunning ploys work by convincing you to share your bank details with what you think is a legitimate company.

 Phishing emails are the preferred tactic, but phishing links or forms on fake websites are becoming more and more common.

-To stay safe online it's imperative that you're on guard against phishing scams and don't take the bait - for more help spotting them read our guide: Phishing scams: how not to get reeled in.
+To stay safe online it's imperative that you're on guard against phishing scams and don't take the bait - for more help spotting them read our guide to checking a website is legitimate.

 A sensible precaution is to use a credit card for online transactions.
 It will help you keep track of the purchases you make more easily so you can spot any fraudulent transactions quickly if your details are compromised.

 Using a credit card rather than a debit card also provides you with extra protection because it keeps the money in your current account safe.
 If someone does get their hands on your details, they can't bleed your accounts dry; and the card itself will have anti-fraud measures in place (plus procedures for dealing with fraud victims).